Please Note: This show features mature themes such as sexuality, religious extremism, and spiritual conflict.

 Seductive, searching, and emotionally charged, Thaïs is a story of transformation told through longing, conviction, and the dangerous certainty of believing you know what is best for another soul.

-Set in fourth-century Alexandria, the opera centers on Thaïs, a celebrated courtesan and actress whose beauty and charisma have made her both idolized and infamous.
+Set in ancient Alexandria, the opera centers on Thaïs, a celebrated courtesan whose beauty and charisma have made her both idolized and infamous.
 Her world is one of admiration and excess—but beneath the surface, cracks are beginning to show.
 Time, doubt, and the fear of emptiness linger just beyond the glow of the spotlight.

 Into this world steps Athanaël, a monk from the desert, fiercely devoted to his faith and haunted by his own past.
-Convinced that Thaïs represents everything corrupt about the city—and everything he must overcome—he sets out to confront her and pull her away from the life she leads.
+Convinced that Thaïs represents everything corrupt about the city, he sets out to confront her.
 What he believes is a mission of salvation quickly becomes something far more personal.

 As Thaïs and Athanaël collide, the opera unfolds as a psychological duel.
 Thaïs begins to question whether admiration can offer meaning or permanence, while Athanaël’s rigid certainty is slowly undermined by emotions he refuses to name.
-Their choices draw them farther from Alexandria’s glittering streets and into the unforgiving stillness of the desert, where ideals are stripped bare and intentions are tested.
+Their choices draw them farther from Alexandria’s glittering streets and into the unforgiving desert stillness, where certainty begins to unravel.

 Massenet’s lush and evocative score mirrors this inner struggle at every turn.
 The orchestra glows with sensual warmth and aching restraint, most famously in the radiant Méditation—a moment of stillness that captures the opera’s emotional core without a single word.